 2. Conduct yourself with the utmost professionalism.
 Review everything you learned in your medical interpreter training program.
 Follow the standards of conduct and code of ethics for medical interpreters to a tee.
 Unfortunately, failing to follow these is not uncommon among less experienced interpreters.

 3. Present yourself as a professional.
-It's an embarrassment to the profession when interpreters show up for assignments dressed as if they're going to a party or a night club.
+It's an embarrassment to the profession when interpreters show up for assignments dressed as if they're going to a night club.
 Invest in professional attire; if you want to be treated like a professional, you need to dress like one.

 Be aware that the medical facilities you're sent to by the agencies you're contracted with normally communicate directly with those agencies in regard to your performance.
 In many cases, agencies ask their direct clients to complete an evaluation form to rate your performance after each assignment.
 Make this work to your advantage by distinguishing yourself from your competitors!

 In the end, you may have to deviate from the rates you initially set for yourself, and that's okay, especially if it ends up working in your favor, such as lowering your rates but getting continual work with an agency.
 The main thing is to establish a baseline of your rates in advance, taking all factors into consideration, and to decide ahead of time how much you're willing to negotiate.

 Remember that when it comes time to sign the contract, you want to do so with confidence.